tdviet/fedcloudclient/README.md

 > may be incomplete.
 Check the site configurations stored in
 > *\~/.fedcloud-site-config/* if the VOs are included.
 If not, you can
 > ask site admins to fix site configuration.
 You can also execute
-> *"fedcloud endpoint projects --site SITE --checkin-access-token
+> *"fedcloud endpoint projects --site SITE --oidc-access-token
 > ACCESS\_TOKEN"* to find project IDs of the VOs on the site and add the VOs to
 > local site configuration on your machine manually.

 4. I would like to add supports for additional sites/VOs/identity providers that are not parts of EGI Federated Cloud.

-> Other identity providers may be specified via option *"--checkin-url"*
+> Other identity providers may be specified via option *"--oidc-url"*
 > or environment variable *"CHECKIN\_OIDC\_URL"*.
 Additional sites and
 > VOs may be added to local site configuration files.